dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 ## Closure boundary

-#535 establishes the complete reviewed institutional matrix and the reusable
+#535 establishes the complete reviewed institutional matrix and reusable
-transport/replay contracts.
-It deliberately leaves these claims open for dependent issues:
+transport/replay contracts; #584 adds reusable protocol parsing and fixture qualification.
+Together they deliberately leave these claims open for economy backfills and dependent issues:

-- concrete source-specific series/table/release IDs and empirical coverage (#584 and economy backfills);
+- concrete source-specific series/table/release IDs and empirical coverage in economy backfills;
 - concrete archive parsing and backfills using the implemented release-chain and [archive-vintage](archive-vintage-reconstruction.md) contracts;
-- reusable SDMX, JSON-stat, spreadsheet, feed, HTML, and PDF parsers (#584);
 - observed professional or official consensus (#536/#583); and
 - professional calendar materialization and display resolution (#582/#585).